MORE ABOUT CHRIS WARE

 "There's glory there.
 We look at his work and we think of words like sumptuous and exacting and rhapsodic."

 These people are morons.

-I don’t begrudge any artist who wins the lottery in today's society, whether it’s Chris Ware or Thomas Kinkade.
+I don’t begrudge any artist who has won the lottery in today's society, whether it’s Chris Ware or Thomas Kinkade.
 Ware has some admirable qualities.
 He is a decent writer and a diligent artist who has created his own interesting world.
-He is disciplined enough to create a substantial body of work, and the cumulative effect is certainly showy.
+He is disciplined enough to create a substantial body of work, and the cumulative effect is showy.
 But if you deconstruct his accomplishment, you will find it easier to evaluate.